-MGT 302 Managing Human Resources (3-0-3).
+MGT 302 Managing Human

+Resources (3-0-3).
 Examines the foundations, functions and activities involved in the managing of human resources, striking a balance between current theory and practice.
 Includes the following topics: manpower planning, recruitment and selection, policy and procedures, performance appraisal, compensation and benefits, training, safety and industrial relations.
-Prerequisites: ENG 204 and MGT 201.
+Prerequisites: MGT 201 and ENG 204.

-MGT 303 Management and Leadership Development (3-0-3).
+MGT 303 Management and

+Leadership Development (3-0-3).
 Focuses on the necessary skills and abilities of the successful leader and manager.
-Introduces students to these success factors and challenges them to both assess and develop their own managerial and leadership skills throughout the course.
-Prerequisites: ENG 204 and MGT 201.
+Introduces success factors and addresses the assessment and development of managerial and leadership skills throughout the course.
+Prerequisites: MGT 201 and ENG 204.

-MGT 305 International Business (3-0-3).
+MGT 305 International Business

+(3-0-3).
 Examines the nature and scope of international trade and investment, international institutions, the international monetary system and exchange markets and some of the major issues involved in the functional aspects of international business and management.
-Prerequisites: ENG 203 or ENG 204, and MGT 201.
+Prerequisites: MGT 201, and ENG 203 or ENG 204.

-MGT 306 Cross-Cultural Management (3-0-3).
+MGT 306 Cross-Cultural

+Management (3-0-3).
 Introduces culture as an important variable in international management and examines its impact on organizations, strategy, negotiations, management of human capital, leadership, team building and ethics.
 Applies a metaphor approach to explore key differences among cultures and examine their relevance for international management practice.
 Prerequisite: MGT 301.

-MGT 310 Fundamentals of Family Business (3-0-3).
+MGT 310 Fundamentals of Family

+Business (3-0-3).
 Introduces students to the unique challenges faced by family businesses and the potential solutions to these issues.
 Examines the characteristics that define family businesses and the potential risks and benefits these bring to family businesses in the UAE.
 Discusses issues such as family dynamics, generational gaps, leadership, the role of non-family members, governance and succession planning.
-Prerequisites: MGT 201, ACC 201 and QBA 201; prerequisite/ concurrent: ENG 204.
+Prerequisites: ACC 201, MGT 201 and QBA 201;

+prerequisite/concurrent: ENG 204.